EuroProofNet/europroofnet.github.io/_pages/WG4/Sep22/program.md

 can help humans review things they may not have the time to look into, and also help us spot difficult to notice issues.

-- 15:00 [Riccardo Brasca](https://webusers.imj-prg.fr/~riccardo.brasca/) (University of Paris Cité), maintenance of Lean's mathlib and the Liquid tensor experiment <!--30'-60'-->

 - 15:30 CLAS coffee break

+- 16:00 [Riccardo Brasca](https://webusers.imj-prg.fr/~riccardo.brasca/) (University of Paris Cité), Maintenance of Lean's mathlib and the Liquid tensor experiment <!--30'-60'-->

-- 16:00 [Reuben Rowe](https://www.cs.rhul.ac.uk/home/rrowe/) <!--30'-60'--> (Royal Halloway University of London), Refactoring OCaml
+- 17:00 [Reuben Rowe](https://www.cs.rhul.ac.uk/home/rrowe/) <!--30'-60'--> (Royal Halloway University of London), Refactoring OCaml

-- 16:30 [André Freitas](http://andrefreitas.org/) (University of Manchester), TBA
+- 17:30 [André Freitas](http://andrefreitas.org/) (University of Manchester), Natural Language & Proofs: A Neuro-symbolic Perspective <!--30'-40'-->

-- 17:00

-- 17:30
+This talk provides an overview of emerging methods and representation paradigms in Natural Language Processing (NLP) to support the interpretation of proofs.
+We will aim for a synthesis of the increasing dialogue between the neural perspective (e.g. large-scale neural language models) and symbolic inference, looking into specific architectural devices which are used to integrate the properties of both types of representation.
+We will finalize with an argument of how these methods can support the core aims of EuroProofNet: to improve the interoperability and usability of proof systems.

-- 18:00 end
+- 18:10 end

 - 19:00 dinner together in some restaurant for those who want (suggestions are welcome)